wvchallenges/opseng-challenge/README.md

 ## Project Description

 Imagine you’re starting a blog called Opsgadget.
 You’re going to be writing articles about the latest and greatest in IT operations.
 The first thing you decide to do is to make a very simple blog using Python and Flask.
 Your team of developers are going to be adding features to the blog.
-To help them speed their releases to Production, you also want to template and automate building an EC2 server.
+To help them speed their releases to production, you also want to template and automate building an EC2 server.
 You do this by creating configuration formulas that your servers can use to automatically install the needed software to run Python and Flask, and pull the latest Flask application repo to the server.

 First, create the Flask app.
-This is the easy part!
 There’s a [QuickStart Guide to working with Flask](http://flask.pocoo.org/docs/quickstart/).
-Just follow the directions, and don’t worry about making your blog any fancier than what’s described in that documentation; getting your blog to display “hello world” is fine.
+Folow the directions to get Flask running - an unstyled page displaying "Hello World" is fine for this.

-While the developers are writing code, you want to allow them to deploy code themselves using Ansible.
-They should be able to deploy the blog app remotely using a combination of Ansible playbooks and/or command line tools (bash + aws cli).
+Next, we need to deploy this.
+Developers should be able to deploy the blog app remotely using a combination of Ansible playbooks and/or command line tools.

 In developing both the app and Ansible formulas, use GitHub and try to keep a decent history of how you approached the project.